 CRMs are most commonly used by sales, customer service, and marketing teams.
 In fact, many organizations find that the solutions are made most effective when all of these teams are equipped with access to the CRM.
 This way, information can be freely passed from one stage to the next as a prospect matures into a customer.
 When that customer faces issues or needs support, that too can be handled from within the CRM.

 In sales, a CRM is used to streamline the sales process.
 CRMs make it easy to track deals and prospects, prioritize, and follow up.
-Unlike many of the solutions that pre-dated CRMs, it’s easy to avoid duplicate action simply by tracking actions.
-A CRM that’s been thoughtfully optimized can also create automations, provide stronger action tracking functionalities, and aid in making pivotal moves down the funnel.
+Unlike many of the solutions that pre-dated CRMs, it’s easy to avoid duplicate actions simply by tracking actions.
+A CRM that’s been thoughtfully optimized can also create automations, provide stronger action-tracking functionalities, and aid in making pivotal moves down the funnel.

 In marketing departments, a CRM is most often utilized for collecting insights about customers and prospects.
 Those customers and prospects can then be segmented, grouped, or personalized to continue testing messaging and observing patterns.
 Once the prospect is ready, the marketing team can graduate them into the sales process without ever leaving the CRM.

 A CRM is essential for understanding your customer at a deeper level.
 Most CRMs contain more than enough data to aid in producing a holistic customer profile.
-The customizable features available in many solutions allow your team to prioritize the information that is most relevant.
+The customizable features available in many solutions allow your team to prioritize the most relevant information.

 That said, integrating your CRM into that broader ecosystem is an essential effort that can have a rippling effect throughout your organization.